 The 2020 Field Season

-In July of 2020, SCIP carried out a short, three-week field season with team members based in Greece (the COVID-19 pandemic made international travel largely impossible). the project began with the survey of Strongylo, located south of the islands of Antiparos and Despotiko.
-As the largest island in the survey area, this took some time, though yielded a wide range of diachronic results.
+In July of 2020, SCIP carried out a short, three-week field season with team members based in Greece (the COVID-19 pandemic made international travel largely impossible).
+The project began with the survey of Strongylo, located south of the islands of Antiparos and Despotiko.
+As the largest island in the survey area, this took some time, though it yielded a wide range of diachronic results.